 The Department of Integrative Physiology has developed a curriculum that results in simultaneously conferring BA and MS degrees following a five-year course of study.
 The program has been designed to provide qualified undergraduate students with an opportunity to enhance their knowledge base in the discipline, engage in research, increase their opportunities for employment, and make their applications to medical/allied health professional schools more competitive.
 Candidates for the program are recruited from the undergraduate population of declared integrative physiology majors during the beginning of their junior year.
 All interested candidates must apply by the fall of their junior year.
-To apply, students must have a minimum GPA of 3.30 and one letter of recommendation.
+To apply, students must have a minimum GPA of 3.30, one letter of recommendation, and a faculty mentor.
 Approximately 3–5 of the applicants will be selected on a competitive basis to begin the program.

 Once accepted into the program, a student must maintain a GPA of 3.00 in all course work undertaken.
 By the completion of their senior year, students must have completed the 114 undergraduate credits as outlined in the concurrent degree plan options.
 Continuing students must register for at least 5 graduate course credits per semester, beginning with the fall semester of their senior year.
 Students deciding to discontinue the program may do so at any time during their course of study.
 All credits completed toward the concurrent degree program will be counted toward the completion of the requirements for a BA degree in integrative physiology.